guojunyao419/OPF-ADMM/README.md

 # OPF-ADMM
 Using Alternating Direction Method of Multipliers to solve AC Optimal Power Flow Problem.

-Main file ayncADMM_acopf.py implements the application of using ADMM to solve AC OPF problem.

-opf_admm_model.py builds the subproblem object.

-runWorker implements the ADMM iterations.
+Main file ayncADMM_acopf.py implements the application of using ADMM to solve AC OPF problem.  opf_admm_model.py builds the subproblem object.  runWorker.py implements the ADMM iterations.

 Package Pypower 5.1.3 is used in this application.